eReuse/workbench/docs/PXE_Register.md

 # eReuse: How to use our (PXE) server

-This server allow us to register easily and very fast by sending DeviceInventory to all PCs connected on the LAN network.
+This server allow us to register easily and very fast by sending Device Diagnostic and Inventory (DDI) to all PCs connected on the LAN network.

 ## Requirements